When Walt Disney World unleashed the Genie, 10,000 years of captivity was unleashed on an unsuspecting public.

 If you don’t have any tickets tied to your account, you’ll see the screen below.
 If you have tickets, you can link them now, or purchase tickets if you’re planning to go soon.
 Essentially, the app will take you through Rides, Entertainment and Dining options to get an understanding of your interests.
 On your actual day, those options will create a Genie plan that shows up on the My Day page.

 Genie+ is a package for what was once known as Fastpasses.
 The new term is Lightning Lane.
-The Genie+ package has a $15 per day cost at Walt Disney World and a $20 per day cost at Disneyland.
-This can either be purchased at the same time you buy your tickets, but must be purchased for length of stay, or you can purchase on the day you want to use the service.
-Choosing this method, you have to add it each day you plan to use it.
-At Disney World, you can add it as early as midnight that day.
-At Disneyland, you’ll have to wait until you enter the park to purchase.
+The Genie+ package has a cost that starts at $15 per day at Walt Disney World and a $20 per day cost at Disneyland.
+In the fall of 2022, Disney introduced a fluctuating price for Genie+, based on crowd levels, that can range up to $30 per person per day.
+You can purchase Genie+ after midnight each day you want to use the service at Disney World, while at Disneyland, you’ll have to wait until you enter the park to purchase.

 Guests with an eligible ticket and reservation for the day will be listed on the next screen.
 Select all that you are purchasing for, then complete the checkout process.
-Please note, Disney World does add tax at checkout, which makes the actual price about $16/person
+Please note, Disney World does add tax at checkout.

 So what can you get with Genie+?
 With Genie+, you can select Lightning Lane passes on the day of your visit.
 Depending on the parks you’re visiting, you can select the following rides at Walt Disney World.